It doesn’t take a genius to see why guys want to learn how to look handsome and attractive:

 8. Don’t Let Your Skin Go to Sh*t

-Most guys don’t spend much time thinking about our skin, much to the chagrin of both our health and our handsomeness.
+Most guys don’t spend much time thinking about what the natural aging process does to our skin, much to the chagrin of both our health and our handsomeness.

 In terms of your health, your skin is your body’s single largest organ (despite what you may tell women while sexting).

-So keeping your skin healthy and happy plays a key role in longevity.
+So taking care of your skin health plays a key role in your overall health and longevity.

-But skin plays a sneakily important role when it comes to your handsomeness, too.
+But more to the point, skin also plays a vital role when it comes to your handsomeness.

 Having smooth, healthy and youthful skin definitely contributes to a man’s overall attractiveness.